industrial-edge/iih-semantics-getting-started/docs/Installation.md

 - Registry Service
 - SIMATIC S7+ Connector

+#### Common Import Converter
+The Common Import Converter converts the exported file (Export.zip) into a SIMATIC S7+ Connector configuration.

 #### Registry Service
 This app needs to be installed on the IED.
 It allows service registration and service discovery for connectors and related components.

-#### IIH Semantics

-The Common Import Converter converts the exported file (Export.zip) into a SIMATIC S7+ Connector configuration.
+#### Configure Common Configurator

-In your IED click IIH Semantics to open it.
+In your IED click Common Configurator to open it.

 1. Go to **Get Data -> Connector Configuration** and click inside the **SIMATIC S7+ Connector** box.
 ![S7Conf1](graphics/iih_s7_conf1.png)